HanEmile/Heidelberg/README.md

 # Heidelberg

-Display a Galaxy in Blender using a custom Star density.
+Display an elliptical Galaxy in Blender using a custom Star density function.

 ##### Dependencies:
 - math